 Many vehicle modifications are restricted by state or local laws, and aftermarket window tinting is no different.
 The North Carolina DOT has put in place certain restrictions on window tint that tint installers and vehicle owners must adhere to, and these guidelines are also applicable to vehicle safety inspections.
-Let’s begin with the most popular question we’re asked:
+Let’s cover the most popular questions we’re asked:

-What is the legal limit for window tint?
+What is the legal limit for window tint in North Carolina?